 Key Aspects of Kinematic Analysis

-- Translational Motion: Linear movement of a body along a straight or curved path.
+- Types of Motion: - Translational Motion: Linear movement of a body along a straight or curved path.

 - Rotational Motion: Angular movement around a fixed axis.